 - If your mental distress is assessed as very high or crisis level, you may need immediate support.
 You may also be linked in with a Psychiatrist who can manage mental health medication.

-- If it’s assessed as somewhat moderate-high (this is most people) you may be given a Mental Health Plan and perhaps a referral to a Psychologist or a Social Worker (or maybe an OT or Nurse with extra training in mental health).
+- If it’s assessed as somewhat moderate-high (this is most people) you may be given a Mental Health Plan (now called the Better Access Initiative) and perhaps a referral to a Psychologist or a Social Worker (or maybe an OT or Nurse with extra training in mental health).
 Sometimes this occurs on top of prescribing medication such as anti-depressants, even if there was no in-depth discussion about your circumstances.
 Sometimes you may be talked into taking medication even if you say you don’t want any.